Iceland halts air travel following volcanic eruption | DW | 19.03.2021

 The eruption followed thousands of smaller earthquakes in the area in recent weeks, with officials bracing for an eruption as a result.

-"Volcanic eruption has begun in Fagradalsfjall.
-Flight color code is red but very little turbulence is seen on seismometers," the institute wrote on Twitter.
+The Meteorological Office reported the volcanic eruption in the Fagradals Mountain, declaring "flight color code is red but very little turbulence is seen on seismometers."

+The fissure caused by the eruption was around 200 meters (roughly 650 feet) long, the national weather service said.

+The Coast Guard said lava appeared to "flow slowly" as they shared an aerial view video of the eruption on Facebook.

 "We ask people to stay calm and not under any circumstances go close to the eruption site or on Reykjanesbraut.
 First responders need to be able to drive freely to assess the situation.
 Scientists are working on assessing the eruption," police said.